GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
-It needs to be through engineering and design.
+> ### Program building is an entropy-decreasing process, hence inherently metastable.
+Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
 >
-> ~ *Elon Musk*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts